adamjedrzejewski/linux_hello_world_iso/README.md

 # Linux Hello World

 ## Purpose
-This repository showcases how to create a minimal bootable linux iso  that after booting displays `hello world` on standard output.
+This repository showcases how to create a minimal bootable linux iso.

 ## Requirements
   - bash